Skip to main content

 Step 5: Make the API Call

-To add a bank account, make a POST request to the following endpoint, replacing {user_uuid} with the target user’s UUID:
+To add a bank account, make a POST request to the following endpoint, replacing {uuid} with the target person’s UUID:

 For full schema details, refer to the Add Bank Account Endpoint in our OpenAPI docs.